 Branding may provide an important function in social marketing programs by helping individuals to communicate and signal to themselves as well as others that they are engaging in desirable behaviours so that are better able to realize more immediate benefits and receive positive reinforcement.
 For example, by displaying visible symbols or by describing themselves with a categorical label that, in either case, contained specific meaning with respect to a public health issue, individuals may be able to achieve greater immediate satisfaction if they feel that they have been “credited” or acknowledged as having avoided undesirable behaviors or having embraced desirable behaviors.

 Branding personally and/or socially desirable behaviors could help individuals receive more immediate rewards from the public approval and recognition of others as well as from the benefits of self-expression and personal approval and recognition.
 In this way, branding would play the role of making the benefits of socially desirable behaviour more immediate and more tangible to an individual on a continually repeated basis over time.

-The successful development of a relationship and affinity between a brand and its target audience makes it a valuable asset that can be adapted locally or regionally, or be taken up by partner organisations.
+The successful development of a relationship and affinity between a brand and its target audience makes it a valuable asset that can be adapted locally or regionally, or be taken up by partner organizations.

 In line with social marketing’s customer orientation criteria, brands should be based on detailed ‘insight’ into the benefits to individuals over those of competing behaviours.
 For a brand to succeed in building strong relationships branding should elicit a value proposition where benefits must be perceived as credible, believable and desirable to the target audience.